linode/docs/docs/guides/applications/big-data/how-to-install-anaconda/index.md

            offline mode : False
 {{< /output >}}

-12. Lastly, remove the installer file by typing `rm`, a space, `Anaconda`, and then pressing Tab.
+12. Lastly, remove the installer file by typing `rm`, a space, `Anaconda`, and then press Tab.
 You should then see a command that looks like `rm Anaconda3-2020.11-Linux-x86_64.sh`
     {{< caution >}}
 If it reads `rm anaconda3/`, erase that command immediately  (it will delete everything you just installed!) and ensure you are in your Downloads directory before going further.
 {{< /caution >}}

 ## Update Anaconda on Ubuntu

 Much like updating Ubuntu, there are two steps in updating Anaconda.
-After logging into your Linode via SSH or opening the terminal application on another system:
+After logging into your Linode using SSH or opening the terminal application on another system:

 1. Update the conda utility by entering `conda update conda`.